Magnetochiral Charge Pumping due to Charge Trapping and Skin Effect in Chirality-Induced Spin Selectivity: Acknowledgements

 \section{Acknowledgements}

-We are grateful for inspiring discussions with Ron Naaman, Yossi Paltiel, Oded Millo, Yuval Oreg, Yizhou Liu, Zhong Wang, Eric Akkermans, Tobias Holder, ChiYung Yam, Peng Xiong, David Mukamel, and Oren Raz.
-B.Y. acknowledges the financial support by the MINERVA Stiftung with the funds from the BMBF of the Federal Republic of Germany, the European Research Council (ERC Consolidator Grant ``NonlinearTopo'', No. 815869), and the Israel Science Foundation (ISF, No. 2932/21).
+We thank Yossi Paltiel, John M. Abendroth, Tianhan Liu, Peng Xiong, and Paul Weiss for sharing their experimental data and helpful discussions.
+We are grateful for the inspiring discussions with Yuval Oreg, Eric Akkermans, Ron Naaman, Yizhou Liu, Tobias Holder, ChiYung Yam, Per Hedegard, Oren Tal, D. H. Waldeck, David Mukamel, Oren Raz, Xi Dai, Dali Sun and Zhenfei Liu.
+B.Y. acknowledges the financial support by the MINERVA Stiftung, the European Research Council (ERC Consolidator Grant ``NonlinearTopo'', No. 815869), and the Israel Science Foundation (ISF, No. 2932/21).
+K.S. and K.Z. are supported in part by the Office of Naval Research (MURI N00014-20-1-2479).